Lui798/discord-twitch-live/README.md

 # Discord Twitch Livebot
+## Disclaimer
+This bot is no longer being worked on, please use [folkbot](https://github.com/Lui798/folkbot) instead

+## Getting Started
 This is webhook bot for discord that posts in a chat when you go live on twitch.
 This project requires node.js: http://nodejs.org